Apptracktive/AptkAma/README.md

 #### Data

 Data give you access by default to RemoteTable< T >() where T could be one of your Model class.
-From there, you can do what you used to with standard MobileServiceTable and manage online Azure data (please refer to Azure Mobile Services documentation or see samples), like this:
+From there, you can do what you used to with standard MobileServiceTable and manage online Azure data (please refer to Azure Mobile Apps documentation or see samples), like this:

     var openItems = await _aptkAmaService.Data.RemoteTable<TodoItem>().Where(t => !t.Complete).ToListAsync();